-Studies included in sector specific literature reviews on the risk of Covid-19 in the transport and food production industries

 Screening

-Double screening

-Covidence
+Initially titles and abstracts will be screened for inclusion.
+A sample of at least 50 titles will be double screened for each reviewer, to ensure consistency, and the remainder will be single screened.

+Full texts will be reviewed for inclusion by two reviewers.
+We will use a consensus method to reconcile any discrepancies, using a 3rd reviewer to settle any disagreements that remain after discussion.

+Covidence will be used to manage both stages of screening.

 Data extraction

-Double data extraction?
+We will create a data extraction template which we will pilot on two papers before finalising.
+We will use double data extraction with 2 researchers independently extracting data and entering into Covidence.
+We will use a consensus method to reconcile and discrepancies, using a 3rd reviewer to settle any disagreements that remain after discussion.

+For the broad overviews of occupational risks reporting data on multiple occupations or sectors we will extract a short summary of their main findings.

-For each included study, we will extract data on the design, definition of sector groupings, definition of the outcome measure, reference category and adjustment variables.
+For each included study, we will extract data on the design, data source, definition of sector groupings, time period (for pandemic wave), definition of the outcome measure, type of publication, reference category, country, population, any information on restrictions/mitigation measures (including vaccines), any information on variants and adjustment variables.
 We will also extract data on the number of participants per group and any relevant sector specific relative effect measure with either a 95% confidence interval and/or standard error.
-Where relative risks were adjusted for multiple different sets of adjustment factors we will extract the one that adjusted for the greatest number of variables.
+Where relative risks were adjusted for multiple different sets of adjustment factors we will extract the one that adjusted for the greatest number of variables, noting what the adjustment factors were.
+We will consider the adjustment set when assessing study quality.
 Where necessary, relative risks (or similar) and confidence intervals will be estimated from graphical displays.
 Where a study has not reported relative effect but has reported sufficient detail to enable us to calculate a relative effect (e.g. number of cases and population in both sector groups and a relevant reference group) we will calculate the relative effect and confidence interval.
 Where studies report relative estimates separately for different sub-groups or time periods we will extract all relevant measures.

+Narrative overview

+For the broad overviews of occupational risks reporting data on multiple occupations or sectors we will provide a tabulated narrative review on their findings in terms of which occupations/sector groupings appeared to show the greatest increased risk.

-Statistical Methods
+Statistical Methods for sector specific synthesis

-We will present relative risks and 95% confidence intervals on a forest plot.
-Due to differences in outcome definition, comparator, population, stage of the pandemic and sector definition we will not combine results.
-We will not convert effect measures to the same scale (e.g. odds ratios to relative risks) due to uncertainties in estimates of control group risk. .
+We will present relative risks and 95% confidence intervals on a forest plot, with a separate plot for each sector listed in table 1.
+Due to expected heterogeneity in outcome definition, comparator, population, stage of the pandemic and sector definition we will not combine results.
+Relative risks will be our preferred effect measure.
+We will not convert effect measures to the same scale (e.g. odds ratios to relative risks) due to uncertainties in estimates of control group risk, however hazard ratios and odds ratios may be considered to be estimates of relative risks under certain conditions.
 All plots will be produced using the metan function in STATA 14.0.
-We will produce a separate plot for each of the five sectors, and grouped results by type of outcome and summary measure to enable comparison and triangulation.
+We will produce a separate plot for each sector, and grouped results by type of outcome, summary measure and study design to enable comparison and triangulation.
 We will produce 3 sets of forest plots per sector

-Overall result from each study (using meta-analysis to combine results from each study where appropriate)
+Overall result from each study (using combined results from each study where possible)

 Results including any sub-groups by time period/length of follow-up

-Results including any available subgroup data by demographic or workplace factors
+Results including any available subgroup data by demographic or workplace factors (e.g. patient facing v non patient facing)